What Are Cataracts?

 - Previous eye surgery

-Apart from blurry vision, symptoms of cataracts may include:
+Besides blurry vision, other symptoms of cataracts may include:

 - Glare or seeing halos around lights, especially at night